Deeside Railway: Great North of Scotland Railway

+Both the Deeside Railway Company and the Aboyne and Braemar Railway Company were amalgamated into the Great North of Scotland Railway Company by the Great North of Scotland Railway (Further Powers) Act 1876 (39 & 40 Vict. c. cxxiv).

 Services

 When the battery multiple unit was introduced, services were doubled to six trains a day from 21 April 1958, and Sunday service reinstated.
 The line was chosen for testing the unit because the stations were well spaced and the 1 in 70 ruling gradients would require substantial discharge rates.